 Yes.
 It is a Class C Civil Infraction for a dog owner or keeper to allow a dog or dogs to cause continuous annoyance for a total of five or more minutes out of any fifteen-minute period.

 Where can I dispose of unused/unwanted prescription medication?

 Turn in unused or expired prescription medication for safe disposal at any of these secure drop box locations year-round: Note: No sharps accepted.

 Who do I contact to report a barking nuisance in my neighborhood?

-If the dog is still barking you can make a complaint by calling non-emergency Police Dispatch at (503) 629-0111.
-For chronic barking, not going on now, please leave a message on the Code Enforcement Complaint Line at (503) 615-6645.
+If the dog is still barking you can make a complaint to Code Compliance by calling Non-Emergency Dispatch at (503) 629-0111.

 I want to apply for a Restraining Order - can I do this at the Hillsboro Police Department?

 No, you must contact the Center for Victim Services at 503-846-3830.